Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

   pod off the NCN worker node which is down.
   - The `cps-cm-pm` pods are part of a DaemonSet and they only run on designated nodes.
 When the node comes back up the containers will be restarted and service restored.
 Refer to
     "Content Projection Service \(CPS\)" in the Cray Operating System \(COS\) product stream documentation for more information on changing node assignments.
-- After an NCN worker, storage, or master node goes down, if there are issues with launching a UAI session or booting compute nodes, that does not necessarily mean that the problem is due to a worker node being down.
-If possible, it is advised to also check the relevant "Compute Node Boot Troubleshooting Information" and [User Access Service](../UAS_user_and_admin_topics/README.md)
+- After an NCN worker, storage, or master node goes down, if there are issues with booting compute nodes, that does not necessarily mean that the problem is due to a worker node being down.
+If possible, it is advised to also check the relevant "Compute Node Boot Troubleshooting Information" procedures.
-  (specifically with respect to [Troubleshoot UAS Issues](../UAS_user_and_admin_topics/Troubleshoot_UAS_Issues.md)) procedures.
 Those sections can give guidance around general known issues and how to troubleshoot them.
 For any customer support ticket opened on these issues, however, it would be an important piece of data to include in that ticket if the issue was encountered while one or more of the NCNs were down.